Skip to main content

 The Most Powerful Shielded Pool on Solana

-Umbra’s mixer is the most powerful shielded pool on Solana today - and it is built to fit into any flow.
-Tokens can enter from a public wallet or an encrypted balance, exit to a fresh address or stay private inside another encrypted balance, and be sent to yourself or to any registered recipient.
-Every combination is a first-class path, not an afterthought.
+Umbra’s Stealth Pool is the most powerful shielded pool on Solana today — and it is built to fit into any flow.
+Tokens can enter from a public ATA or an EncryptedTokenAccount, exit to a fresh address or stay private inside another ETA, and be unlocked by you or by any registered recipient.
+Every combination is a first-class path.

-The mixer operates on UTXOs - commitments inserted into an on-chain Indexed Merkle Tree that represent locked tokens in the shielded pool.
-Every UTXO encodes three distinct roles:
+The pool operates on Stealth Pool Notes — commitments inserted into an on-chain Indexed Merkle Tree that represent locked tokens.
+Every note encodes three distinct roles:

-• Sender - the address that funded the UTXO, locked the tokens into the shielded pool, and fixed the recipient at creation time
+• Sender — the address that funded the note, locked the tokens into the pool, and fixed the recipient at creation time.

-• Unlocker - the address authorized to burn the UTXO’s nullifier on-chain and release the tokens, choosing whether they exit to a public ATA or into an encrypted balance
+• Unlocker — the address authorised to burn the note’s nullifier on-chain and release the tokens, choosing whether they exit to an ATA or an ETA.

 The sender controls who receives.
 The unlocker controls when and how the tokens exit.
-Separating these two roles is what makes deep mixing possible - the sender’s involvement ends at creation time.
+Separating these two roles is what makes deep mixing possible — the sender’s involvement ends at note-write time.

 You are both the sender and the unlocker.
-Burn the UTXO on your own schedule and choose whether tokens exit to your public ATA or stay in an encrypted balance.
+Burn the note on your own schedule and choose whether tokens exit to an ATA or stay in an ETA.
+Recipient needs zero on-chain state.

-Receiver-claimable UTXOs produce stronger anonymity sets.
-Because the sender’s actions and the exit are fully decoupled, timing correlation between deposit and withdrawal becomes significantly harder.
+Receiver-burnable notes produce stronger anonymity sets.
+Because the sender’s actions and the exit are fully decoupled, timing correlation between write and burn becomes significantly harder.

 Each variant can be funded from two sources:

-• From public balance - tokens are transferred directly from your public ATA
+• From an ATA — tokens are transferred directly from your public ATA.
+Single tx, no MPC.

 1

-Choose a factory function, specify the source, recipient, and amount, and submit.
-The SDK locks tokens in the shielded pool, inserts a commitment into the Merkle tree, and publishes an encrypted ciphertext on-chain so the recipient can discover it.See Creating UTXOs.
+Choose a creator factory, supply the recipient pre-check / fallback (for receiver-burnable creates), and submit.
+The SDK locks tokens in the pool, inserts a commitment into the Merkle tree, and publishes the X25519-AES ciphertext on-chain so the unlocker can discover it.See Writing notes.

 2